New locations to charge your electric car are popping up all the time

 - 22 kW

-A 22 kW charging point will charge your EV’s battery three times more quickly than a 7.4 kW point, assuming your car’s on-board circuitry can handle AC power at 22 kW.
+A 22 kW charging point will charge your EV’s battery three times more quickly than a 7.4 kW point, assuming your car’s on-board circuitry can handle AC power at 22 kW, which many can’t.

 The charging points you typically find at motorway service stations can have very high ratings.